IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 The SCReAM algorithm can be further improved for a greater rate stability by taking variations in qdelay into consideration.
 The goal is to react less to delay variations, caused by e.g. link layer related scheduling and retransmissions, but still be reactive to actual queue delay, caused by congestion.
 The code below provides a example implementation but more advanced statistical analysis can be considered.

-The variable qdelay_dev_avg indicates the delay jitter, or more concrete a moving average over the difference between qdelay_max_avg and qdelay_min_avghow.
+The variable qdelay_dev_avg indicates the delay jitter, or to be more concrete, a moving average over the difference between qdelay_max_avg and qdelay_min_avg.
 Based on qdelay_dev_avg a scaling factor ref_wnd_delay_scale is calculated that is then applied to the reference window increase and the reference window headroom.
-When the jitter is a below a threshold (QDELAY_DEV_THRESHOLD), no scaling is applied (ref_wnd_delay_scale is 1.0).
-The scaling factor decreases when the delay jitter increases to limit the congestion reaction to short term delay variations.
+The ref_wnd_delay_scale is 1.0 when the jitter is zero and decreases to 0.0 when the jitter grows to QDELAY_DEV_THRESHOLD or above.
+The scaling factor decreases when the delay jitter increases to limit the congestion reaction to short term delay variations and slow down the reference window growth for better stability.

 ~~~
 function calculate_ref_wnd_delay_scale()